nudgebg/egvinsulin/docs/data_sets/T1DEXI.md

 |MEDTRONIC 770G IN AUTO MODE |AID|2|
 |MEDTRONIC 770G |AID|1|

-- A total of 493 patients are in the dataset (with both bolus and cgm data)
-- Total number of days with data 13413
-- Average of ~27 days per patient

 ## Data
 The files are in .xpt format (SAS Transport) files which are often used in clinical research and pharmaceutical datasets.
 We load this data using pandas as tabular data.
 The tables hold data of different types and therefore each specific type (basals, boluses, cgms,..) need to be extracted using the right column conditions.
+As mentioned anbove, we initially considered using published code [4], but decided against it due to unclear assumptions and partially unnecessarily complex code.

 ## Glucose Data
 **LB (lb.xpt)** - Laboratory Test Results The LB domain contains records for most recent HbA1c as reported by participant at baseline, and Dexcom G6 continuous glucose monitoring (CGM) data during study period.
 Dexcom G6 data is typically recorded once every five minutes